Mechanistic Understanding and Mitigation of Language Confusion in English-Centric Large Language Models: Revisiting Language Confusion: Benchmark Insights

 \subsection{Significance of Confusion Points}

 A confusion point (CP) is the position in a model’s output where the first token of an unintended language abruptly appears, marking the onset of language confusion~\citep{marchisio-etal-2024-understanding}.
 This concept is inspired by psycho- and neurolinguistic research on code-switching, where the precise location of a language switch---known as a switch point---is central to understanding bilingual language production and processing~\citep{blanco2017bilingual,suurmeijer2020structural}.
-To empirically assess the role of CPs in LLM language confusion, we conduct a replacement experiment on \textit{Llama3-8B}.
+To empirically assess the role of CPs in LLM language confusion, we conduct a \emph{replacement experiment} on \textit{Llama3-8B}.
 For each instance of language confusion, we identify the CP using the fastText language detector.
-We then replace the token at the CP with the corresponding token generated by \textit{Llama3-8B-multilingual}, which achieves near-perfect language accuracy, under the same prompt.
+We then replace the token at the subword-level CP with the corresponding token generated by \textit{Llama3-8B-multilingual}, which achieves near-perfect language accuracy, under the same prompt.
 This approach is motivated by the psycholinguistic observation that, in human code-switching, the choice at the switch point strongly influences the subsequent language trajectory~\citep{moreno2002switching,lai2020examining}.

 Our results, summarized in Table \ref{cp_replace}, show a substantial reduction in language confusion after CP replacement, even though our method does not represent an oracle upper bound.
-These findings highlight the centrality of confusion points in the emergence of language confusion and motivate our subsequent mechanistic analysis and targeted interventions.
+These findings highlight the centrality of confusion points in the emergence of language confusion and motivate us to base the subsequent mechanistic analysis and targeted interventions on the generation of the token at the CP position.